We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 So from an aesthetic point of view change it to black or another color fairly fast, it will keep your road bike looking good and if your bicycle looks good you will enjoy riding it and people will admire it and take more care of it if they borrow it.
 The handlebar tape will make you feel great.

 You may also find that this is where many bike companies will cut corners, in order to bring a bike in at a certain price point this is the part of a group-set that will disappear, as many people do not notice.
 This does not mean that these brakes will be dangerous but you will find that when you ditch the no-name calipers and put a higher quality set on how much easier and efficient your braking becomes.
-Disc brakes on road bikes in 2017 had become more and more popular, so consider it also.
+Disc brakes have become more and more popular, so consider it also.